Back to Writing

 The TypeScript adapters (Mastra, LangChain.js, Vindler) talk to the same Python engine over MCP stdio.
 Same codebase, one transport layer.
 29 MCP tool calls over real stdio in 3.94 seconds, with a one-time ~400ms server spawn.

-In the meantime, for agent workflows where a single LLM call runs 500ms to 5s, stdio transport overhead doesn’t dominate.
+For agent workflows where a single LLM call runs 500ms to 5s, stdio transport overhead doesn’t dominate either way.
+But for cross-language consumers (like Next.js apps), the REST API eliminates subprocess management entirely.

 Retrieval Quality